sammtann/epat_workshop/README.md

 9. git remote -v (all remote branches. you should see refernce URL to heroku)

-10. git push -u heroku master
+10. git push -u heroku main

 ## Git reset reference